-The Polyvagal Theory says that there are two sets of vagus (“wandering”) nerves.
-Both sets are are long nerves that run directly from the brain stem to heart, lungs, and digestive organs.
-They are bilateral, running down the right and left sides of the body, with slightly different functions since we are not fully symmetrical.
-They have afferent (sensory, to the brain) fibers and efferent (motor, from the brain) fibers, creating feedback loops that regulate the organs and keep them functioning in their ideal range.
+The Polyvagal Theory says that there are older and newer parts of the vagus (“wandering”) nerves, which are long nerves that run directly from the brain stem to heart, lungs, and digestive organs.
+The older and newer fibers combine on each side to form a right vagus nerve and left vagus nerve.
+They have slightly different functions on each side since we are not fully symmetrical.
+The nerves have afferent (sensory, to the brain) fibers and efferent (motor, from the brain) fibers, creating feedback loops that regulate the organs and keep them functioning in their ideal range.

 Old: dorsal vagus

-The dorsal (“back”) vagal nerves start at the back of the brain stem.
+The dorsal (“back”) vagal nerve fibers start at the back of the brain stem.
 They are unmyelinated (“unsheathed”) and thus send relatively slow and imprecise signals.
-A strong signal (known as high tone) on these nerves causes heart and breathing to slow dramatically.
+A strong signal (known as high tone) on these nerve fibers causes heart and breathing to slow dramatically.
 The body goes limp and freezes, or “plays dead.”
 This is different from a tense “must do!”/”can’t do!” freeze caused by conflicting impulses.